András Kun: Participation in the Holocaust

-He was presumably released from prison by Soviet troops who did not know who were the prisoners so they let out everyone.
-His track lost in the following months.
+He was presumably released from prison by Soviet troops who did not know who the prisoners were so they let out everyone.
+He vanished over the following months.
 He probably pretended to be a Romanian citizen (he also spoke Romanian) and left for Arad with the Romanian troops involved in the siege of Budapest.
-From here he intended to escape to Italy, but on the Hungarian side of the border he was captured on August 3, 1945 around Dombegyháza by the border guard.
+From here he intended to escape to Italy, but on the Hungarian side of the border he was captured on August 3, 1945, around Dombegyháza by the border guard.

 He was transported to Budapest on August 30 for trial.

 Capture and execution

 Soon after his release, the Soviet Army completed their capture of Budapest.
 Kun was arrested and tried for 500 murders by a Hungarian People's Tribunal.
 On the day of his execution, he gave an interview to journalist Reszső Szirmai.
 In the interview, Kun admitted to beating Jews, but denied killing anyone and claimed to have been falsely convicted.
 Kun told Szirmai that he considered himself to be even more of a victim than any of the Jews murdered in the Holocaust.

 When Szirmai commented that the manner in which Kun had treated his victims displayed signs of sadism, Kun replied, "This perversion exists, in a dormant state, in every soul."
 When asked if it existed in his soul as well, Kun responded: "If it did, then it was dormant.
 I was not conscious of it."

 Kun was executed by hanging in Budapest on September 19, 1945.